Slovenia hockey player tests positive for doping at Olympics

-PYEONGCHANG, South Korea (AP) — A Slovenian hockey player who became the third athlete to be caught doping at the Pyeongchang Olympics said Tuesday he tested positive for an asthma drug that he took under doctor’s orders.
+PYEONGCHANG, South Korea (AP) A Slovenian hockey player who became the third athlete to be caught doping at the Pyeongchang Olympics said Tuesday he tested positive for an asthma drug that he took under doctor’s orders and he had forgotten to seek approval for its use.

 The Court of Arbitration for Sport said Ziga Jeglic tested positive for fenoterol in an in-competition test.
 Fenoterol is a drug designed to open the airways to the lungs.